 Good Password Strength – passwords should be 8-12 Characters, a mixture of upper case, lower case, numbers and symbols.
 Passwords should only be changed where there is a suspicion that it has become compromised.

 Create a strong password for work accounts – Weak passwords can be hacked in seconds.
-The longer it is, the stronger it becomes and the harder to hack.
+The longer it is, the more robust and complex it is to hack.
 Starting with your work accounts, replace your old passwords with strong passwords.

-Use separate passwords for your work and personal accounts – If one of your accounts gets compromised, you don’t want the attacker to have your work password.
+Use separate passwords for your work and personal accounts – If one is compromised, you don’t want the attacker to have your work password.

 Change your password – Staff who suspect their password has been compromised should change it immediately.
 Staff should ensure all default passwords supplied by a vendor for new ICT devices and information management systems are changed when receiving access.